pratapladhani/mcs-labs/labs/agent-builder-web/README.md

 **Key takeaways:**

-- Microsoft 365 Copilot vs. Copilot Chat – one is grounded in Microsoft 365 data, the other in web data
+- **Copilot Chat vs. Microsoft 365 Copilot** – Understand which is which: one is grounded in your Microsoft 365 data, the other in the web
-- Declarative vs. Custom Engine Agents – scoped vs. orchestrated use cases
+- **Agent types matter** – Declarative agents are simple and instruction-based; Custom Engine agents are complex and fully orchestrated
-- Grounding in trusted documentation = better answers
+- **Documentation is your friend** – Grounding agents on trusted content ensures more reliable, relevant answers
-- Well-designed agents prompt exploration, not just provide answers

-> [!TIP]
+- **Teaching through prompting** – A well-designed agent doesn't just answer—it encourages exploration and deeper learning

+**Lessons learned & troubleshooting tips:**

-> - Use short, clear prompt titles
+- Use clear, short prompt titles to encourage user engagement
-> - Check grounding if answers are generic
-> - Web search toggle affects response sources
+- If your agent gives generic responses, double-check the grounding sources and whether web search is disabled
+- Remember: you can always revise prompts, tone, or behavior by editing the agent settings later

 **Challenge: Apply this to your own use case**

-- Define your agent's tone and personality
+- What tone and personality would you give an agent aimed at helping your team or department?
-- Choose grounding sources (internal/public)
+- Which public websites or internal resources would you use to ground its responses?
-- Add test questions for validation
+- What kind of test questions could your agent ask to validate users' understanding?
-- Try building a second agent on another Copilot topic (governance, licensing, etc.)
+- Take it further: Create a second agent focused on a different Copilot-related topic (e.g., governance, licensing models, or use case design) and experiment with how tone, grounding, and prompts shape the learning experience.

 ---

 ## 🔁 Summary of Learnings

-> True learning comes from doing, questioning, and reflecting—so let's put your skills to the test.
+> Mastery is not a destination but a journey—a joyful path where every step brings growth, discovery, and endless possibilities.

+Now that you've built your own learning-focused agent, take a moment to evaluate your understanding and extend your thinking:

-- Understand Microsoft 365 Copilot vs. Copilot Chat
+- **Distinguish Copilot experiences** – Reflect on how Microsoft 365 Copilot and Copilot Chat differ in purpose, data grounding, and licensing
-- Know agent types and appropriate use cases
+- **Identify agent types** – Revisit the key differences between Declarative and Custom Engine agents, and when to use each
-- Define clear agent intent, tone, and instructional strategy
+- **Define agent intent** – Ensure your agent has a clear purpose, tone, and instructional strategy aligned with your audience
-- Use validated grounding sources
+- **Reinforce grounding strategy** – Validate that your knowledge sources support accurate, relevant answers without relying on general AI knowledge
-- Design prompts that teach and challenge
+- **Design for learning** – Structure prompts that do more than answer—they challenge, guide, and deepen user understanding
-- Test and iterate based on feedback
+- **Test and iterate** – Use test scenarios to assess your agent's performance and refine its behavior based on real feedback

 ---

 ## 📌 Conclusions & Recommendations

 > [!IMPORTANT]
-> To maximize your Copilot agent's impact:
+> To maximize the impact of your teacher-style Copilot agent:
-> - Keep prompts purposeful and refined
-> - Keep sources up to date
-> - Use a friendly tone with clear intent
-> - Disable generic AI if accuracy is critical
-> - Include reflective prompts to reinforce learning
+> - **Keep prompts purposeful** – Regularly review and refine your agent's prompts to ensure they drive engagement, reinforce key concepts, and spark deeper inquiry
+> - **Update grounding sources** – Maintain accurate, up-to-date documentation links so your agent reflects the latest guidance from Microsoft
+> - **Balance tone and clarity** – Use a friendly, empathic voice while ensuring the message remains clear, helpful, and aligned to your learning objectives
+> - **Disable generic AI when needed** – Rely on curated sources to reduce hallucinations and keep answers focused on trusted content
+> - **Encourage reflection** – Add prompts that ask users to think critically or apply what they've learned to practical scenarios

-By following these principles, your agent will not only deliver accurate content—it will support meaningful learning experiences within the Microsoft 365 Copilot ecosystem.
+By applying these practices, your Copilot agent will not only deliver accurate information—it will help users grow their knowledge, challenge their thinking, and explore the full potential of the Microsoft 365 Copilot ecosystem.

 ---